Saturday, September 21, 2024

 A fascinating resident was Dr. Kristine Mann.
 She graduated from Smith College in 1895 and she taught English at the University of Michigan, Vassar College and the Brearley School before turning her attention to medicine.
 She studied at the Cornell University Medical College and earned her Doctor of Medicine in 1913.
 Dr. Mann's focus was on the conditions of working women.

 From 1914 to 1916, she headed an investigation into the physical condition of saleswomen in New York stores.
-During World War I, she "represented the Ordnance Department in overseeing the health conditions of women working in munitions plans," according to The New York Times, and from 1920 to 1924, was director of the Health Center for Business and Industrial Women in New York City.
+During World War I, she "represented the Ordnance Department in overseeing the health conditions of women working in munitions plants," according to The New York Times, and from 1920 to 1924, was director of the Health Center for Business and Industrial Women in New York City.
 She told a reporter in 1921 in part:

 Every woman, whether she expects to marry or not, should possess the feeling of self-reliance which comes with earning a salary.
 The young wife who knows that, if necessary, she can resume her place in the business world, has a much greater chance of maintaining an equal part in her household than has a young wife who must rely absolutely on the support of someone else.